 Does the wind turbine therefore prevent climate change?
 Or are we fooling ourselves with this medieval technology?
 Is there no other way?

 Yes, follow my blogs to learn how, and spread this message.
-The title of the next blog is 'Carbon Capture and Storage'.
+The title of the next blog is 'Message from The Netherland's most beautiful tree'.